apache/cordova-docs/docs/en/edge/guide/platforms/win8/upgrading.md

 Upgrading Windows 8
 ===============================

-This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
-This applies to applications targetting Windows 8 and the Windows Store.
+This guide shows how to modify Windows 8 projects to upgrade from older versions of Cordova.
+Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
+See The Cordova Command-line Interface for information how to update the version of the CLI.

 ## Upgrade to 2.9.0 from 2.8.0 ##